 For operator training, the Employee Development and Qualification Program (EDQP) was established prior to 2002.
 EDQP is a formal program for training operators to progressively advance to positions with additional responsibilities.
 The training program is a combination of a self-paced and instructor-led learning.
 In addition to the above programs, cross training of various disciplines also occurs.
 An example of cross training would be plant operators training with maintenance staff.
-NAES has made some modifications to the program to make it more applicable to the specific utility.
+NAES has replaced the EDQP program with the standard NAES Training Manual, it is made up of qualification levels more applicable to the specific technology operated at the City of Dover utility.
+NAES has implemented the new training manual qualifications procedure in 2015 an all new employees are being trained per this training program.
+As current employees complete their existing EDQP qualification level they are shifted in to the NAES TMP Manual program.

 Plant staff receive environmental and safety training online via the GPi Learning website.
 The training includes tutorials and exams to ensure comprehension of the subject matter.
-Plant manuals, meetings, etc. offer additional safety training.
+Plant manuals, meetings, and lessons learned offer additional safety training topics.
+The plant staff also performs safety stand downs based on industry events, lessons learned and best practices that occur in other NAES operated facilities and the industry at large.